ahmadammarjr/Yusr/README.md

 5-**Data Management:** Utilizes persistent storage using text files to maintain student, advisor, and course information across sessions.

+# Get Started
+Usernames with passwords are provided in the [documentation folder](/Documentation/usernames_with_passwords)

 # Yusr contributors